rayh/xcoder/README.md

 ### Packaging a built .app

+After performing the above build, you can create a versioned, well named .ipa and .dSYM.zip

 	builder.package

-This will produce a .ipa and a .dSYM.zip
+This will produce something like: MyProject-Debug-1.0.ipa and MyProject-Debug-1.0.dSYM.zip

 ### Incrementing the build number